charting-wall-street/charting-wall-street/src/abstract/abstract_en.md

 ![Head and shoulders win rate](../../results/output_14/svg/balanced/by-range_barriers_head-and-shoulders.svg){#fig:barrier_head_and_shoulders}

 **Temporal Analysis:** An year-over-year analysis revealed subtle trends in pattern performance.
-For instance, the double top pattern demonstrated a slight but consistent decline in its win rate over the years (Figure \ref{fig:yoy_double_bottom}), albeit not reaching statistical significance.
+For instance, the double bottom pattern demonstrated a slight but consistent decline in its win rate over the years (Figure \ref{fig:yoy_double_bottom}), albeit not reaching statistical significance.
 The double top and other patterns, when analyzed year-over-year, similarly exhibited trends that did not achieve statistical significance.

 ![Year-over-year win rate for double bottom.](../../scripts/pattern-statistics/figures/yoy_perf_double-bottom.svg){#fig:yoy_double_bottom}